 If your spouse or adult children work in Thailand, it’s possible to stay on a dependent visa, linked to their B1 visa.
 Again the lawyer and accountant will need to prepare the paperwork.
 Marriage visas are for those married to a Thai national, and there are conditions which apply.
 Lastly, for a retirement visa, you’ll need to show a certain amount of money in your bank account, or prove that you receive a monthly income such as a pension.
 Most lawyers and accountants on Samui are visa experts and will assist with preparing any paperwork required.
 As laws are constantly changing, it’s best to keep up to date by reading the visa requirements on the Thailand Ministry of Foreign Affairs visa page: www.mfa.go.th/main/en/services/123

 Samui is no longer a small island in the sense of development, and several supermarket chains are represented on the island.
-You’ll find a few branches of Tesco Lotus and well as numerous Tesco Expresses, and also a Big C supermarket.
+You’ll find a few branches of Tesco Lotus and well as numerous Tesco Expresses, a Big C supermarket and Tops.
 The Makro store supplies the restaurants and resorts with their fresh and dry goods, but the public is also welcome to shop there.
 The supermarkets carry a wide selection of imported goods and there are several specialty shops stocking imported wines, cheeses, meats and other goods.
-With two new malls and supermarkets being built on the island, shopping is set to become even more of a breeze.
 Of course, if you’re keen to shop like a local, then do try out the fresh markets too, where fruit, vegetables comes in fresh daily.

 Although you’re likely to miss your family and friends back home, you’ll be surprised just how many visit once they find out that your new home is on a tropical island!
 With today’s social media, it’s also much easier to stay in touch compared to the days of snail-mail.
 But of course you’ll want to make local friends too, and it’s not as difficult as you’d expect.
 Samui locals are a friendly bunch, and the expats are like-minded, all having moved here bringing their sense of adventure.
 The ‘Sisters on Samui – SOS’ holds monthly luncheons for ladies of Samui to gather over a chinwag.
 Each month it’s hosted at a different restaurant or resort, and money raised goes to a local charity.
 There are more informal weekly coffee dates too.
 You can find out more about these social events on www.facebook.com/Sisters-On-Samui-370606379666109/